Category: Philosophy

 There once was a town in the heart of America where all life seemed to live in harmony with its surroundings.
 The town lay in the midst of a checkerboard of prosperous farms, with fields of grain and hillsides of orchard where, in spring, white clouds of bloom drifted above the fields.
 In autumn, oak and maple and birch set up a blaze of color that flamed and flickered across a backdrop of pines.
 Then foxes barked in the hills and deer silently crossed the fields, half hidden in the mists of the fall morning… The town is almost devoid of robins and starlings; chickadees have not been present for two years, and this year the cardinals are gone too… ‘Will they ever come back?’ the children ask, and I do not have the answer.

-Most sane people see through this pablum like a fishnet.
+Most sane people see through this sort of pablum like a fishnet.
 It’s the insane people who have swallowed it hook, line, and sinker.

 The rest, of course, is history.